Whether you are a beginner or a professional blogger, you are bound to make some blogging mistakes in different ways.

 The next step is to use the appropriate keyword research tools to ensure that your blog posts are optimized for search results.

 By regularly updating content on your blog, meta description, readers will be more likely to return and you’ll enjoy increased visibility from search engines.

 8. Not Optimizing Blog Posts for Google Right Away

 Who doesn’t want to see their article rank on the first page of Google?!

-SEO can seem like a beast to master.
+SEO (search engine optimization) can seem like a beast to master so a lot of bloggers make the mistake of not learning SEO.
 But, once you get a better understanding of what SEO is and how it works, you’ll realize that it’s not rocket science.